1. Home: Explore careers

 You could apply to do a Model Maker Level 6 Degree Apprenticeship.

-This takes around 3 years to complete and combines on-the-job training and learning off site.
+This takes around 3 years to complete and combines on-the-job training with learning off site.

-Training would include skills in physical and digital model making, building prototypes and creating mock-ups.
+Training includes skills in physical and digital model making, building prototypes and creating mock-ups.

 You might apply to do a Props Technician Level 3 Advanced Apprenticeship if you want to work in TV and film.